AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 The term `aliasing <https://en.wikipedia.org/wiki/Aliasing_(computing)>`_ refers to objects in memory that we can access using more than a single reference.
-In Ada, if we allocate an object via :ada:`new`, we have an aliased object.
-We can then have multiple references to this object:
+In Ada, if we allocate an object via :ada:`new`, we have a potentially aliased object.
+We can then have multiple references to this
+object:

 .. code:: ada run_button project=Courses.Advanced_Ada.Access_Types.Aliasing_Via_Access